 Do you want to know the latest information and news about today's important healthcare topics?
 Join the conversation with The Point, CMDA's blog focusing on breaking news stories in bioethics and healthcare.
 CMDA's experts contribute to the blog and also recommend additional resources and information.

 The purpose of this blog is to stimulate thought and discussion about important issues in healthcare.
 Opinions expressed are those of the author and do not necessarily express the views of CMDA.
 We encourage you to join the conversation on our website and share your experience, insight and expertise.
 CMDA has a rigorous and representative process in formulating official positions, which are largely limited to bioethical areas.

-In his continuing series on conscience in healthcare, Vice President for Government Relations Jonathan Imbody discusses transgender activism and its impact on healthcare.
+In his continuing series on conscience in healthcare, Vice President for Government Relations Jonathan Imbody discusses how the rationale for conscience protections in healthcare being undermined.

 Luke’s gospel gives the most complete and careful detailing of the setting, annunciation, gestation and birth of Christ, as one would expect from a person of medicine.
 In this week’s blog post, Dr. Andre Van Mol explores the gospel account of Christ’s birth.